Skip to content

 Combining the development of leadership capability and sound governance skills essential for today's Director, OnBoard presents an unparalleled professional development opportunity, tailor-made for growers.
 OnBoard now offers an immersive in-person experience, ensuring that participants can fully engage with the content and facilitators.

 The OnBoard program was developed by GrainGrowers after recognising the depth of talented growers capable of making significant contributions to the sector, yet low rates of grower applicants for industry boards.
-The program integrates both hard and soft skills training delivered by expert facilitators and provides full funding for participants to complete the AICD’s Company Directors Course.
+The program integrates both hard and soft skills training delivered by expert facilitators and provides full funding for participants to complete governance training through the Australian Institute of Company Directors (AICD).

 Closed